| Oracle® Streams Advanced Queuing User's Guide and Reference Release 10.1 Part Number B10785-01 |

 To specify the payload type as an object type, you must define the object type.

 CLOB, BLOB, and BFILE objects are valid in an Oracle Streams AQ message.
 You can propagate these object types using Oracle Streams AQ propagation with Oracle software since Oracle8i release 8.1.x.
-To enqueue an object type that has a LOB, you must first set the LOB_attribute
+To enqueue an object type that has a LOB, you must first set the LOB_attribute to EMPTY_BLOB() and perform the enqueue.
+You can then select the LOB locator that was generated from the queue table's view and use the standard LOB operations.

-Note: Payloads containing LOBs require users to grant explicitSelect , Insert and Update privileges on the queue table for doing enqueues and dequeues. |
+Note: Payloads containing LOBs require users to grant explicitSelect, Insert and Update privileges on the queue table for doing enqueues and dequeues. |

 Single-consumer or multiconsumer queue